Serre weight conjectures for $p$-adic unitary groups of rank 2: Group-theoretic constructions

 Concretely, $\bH$ is the set of all pairs $(h,h')$, with $h\in \bU_2, h'\in \bG\bL_2$, subject to the condition that $h$ and $h'$ have the same image in $\bP\bG\bL_2$.
 The maps $\bH \longrightarrow \bU_2$ and $\bH\longrightarrow \bG\bL_2$ are the projections onto the corresponding factors, and the map $\imath:\bG_m\longrightarrow \bH$ is $\lambda\longmapsto (1, \sm{\lambda}{0}{0}{\lambda})$.

-Note that the top two rows of the diagram above carry the standard (i.e., split) Galois action.
-In particular, the Galois action on the first factor of $\bH$ is the one induced from $\bU_2$, while the Galois action on the second factor is the standard one.
+Note that {the $\qpb$-points of} the top two rows of the diagram above carry the standard (i.e., split) action {of $\Gamma_K$}.
+In particular, the action {of $\Gamma_K$} on the first factor of ${\bH(\qpb)}$ is the one induced from ${\bU_2(\qpb)}$, while the action on the second factor is the standard one.

 Let $\bT_{\bU}$ denote the diagonal maximal torus of $\bU_2$, and $\bT_\bH$ its preimage in $\bH$.
 Furthermore, let $\bT_\bG, \bT_\bS$, and $\bT_\bP$ denote the diagonal maximal tori of $\bG\bL_2$, $\bS\bL_2$ and $\bP\bG\bL_2$, respectively.
 The character groups of these tori fit into a diagram: